Quail chicks eating game bird meal from a Hatching Time feeder.

 What to Include in a Balanced Diet

 A successful feeding program relies on the right mix of nutrients from both commercial feeds and natural supplements.
-Let’s take a closer look at the essentials.
+Here’s what I’ve found works best.

 Commercial Game Bird Feed

-High-quality commercial game bird feed is the cornerstone of any Coturnix quail feeding plan.
-These feeds are carefully formulated to provide the perfect balance of protein, vitamins, and minerals that your birds need.
+A good commercial game bird feed is the base of any solid Coturnix quail diet.
+These feeds are mixed to give your birds the right balance of protein, vitamins, and minerals.
+Always double-check the label to be sure the protein matches the stage your birds are in.

 • Starter Feed (for Chicks 0-6 Weeks): Use game bird starter feeds that offer 28–30% protein, such as Purina Game Bird & Turkey Starter or Manna Pro Gamebird/Showbird Starter.
-If game bird feed isn’t available, a similar turkey starter feed can work as a substitute.
+If you can’t find game bird feed locally, turkey starter makes a solid backup.

 • All-Purpose Game Bird Feed: A balanced option like Mazuri Gamebird Breeder Formula or Scratch and Peck Feeds Naturally Free Organic Layer provides about 20% protein, ideal for quail with higher nutritional demands.